Core concepts

 Affiliates

-External operators who work with a core ransomware group or service.
-Affiliates perform intrusions, deploy ransomware and share a percentage of the ransom with the core operators.
+External operators who work with a core ransomware group.
+Perform intrusions, deploy ransomware and share a percentage of the ransom.

 Peers

-In the actor model, “peers” are other actors linked to a given individual or pseudonym.
-This can represent collaboration, shared infrastructure or repeated co-appearance in the same operations.
+Other actors linked to a given individual.
+Can represent collaboration, shared infrastructure or repeated co-appearance in operations.

 Links between one actor and multiple groups or markets.
-RansomLook stores these relations so users can explore which actors appear to operate across which ecosystems.
+RansomLook stores these so users can explore which actors operate across which ecosystems.